 When analysing the success of your digital workplace, consider these elements and analyse the different components of your digital network on a project management basis.

 With a clear benchmark of success defined, it’s much easier for business owners to identify areas of their organisation that are better performing than others.
 For example, workplace data may reveal that millennial employees are better at adapting to a digital workplace, or that employees who work remotely struggle with certain digital workplace practices.
-This information will allow an employer to adjust their digital workplace and fine-tune it for greater success.
+This information will allow an employer to adjust their digital workplace strategy and fine-tune it for greater success.